Advise Me

 Outside of some fortified foods like some breakfast cereals, electrolytes are not found in processed or ultra-processed foods, which are often high in sugar, salt, fat and refined carbohydrates.

-Many people believe you need to add electrolytes when you’re exercising, but not necessarily.
+Many people believe they need electrolyte drinks or supplements, but most people don't need extra electrolytes for everyday activity.
 “Unless you are participating in intense, sustained physical activity for longer than one hour that leads to extreme sweating, electrolyte supplementation or repletion is not really needed.,” O’Brien said.
 “For easy to moderate activity, water is usually sufficient.”

 However, you may want to turn to electrolyte supplements, powders or drinks after intense exercise, if you’re experiencing severe vomiting and diarrhea or in high temperatures or hot, humid climates where you sweat a lot.